Get

 1. Nutrition

 Nutrition is the biggest contributor to your Bengal living as long as possible.
 Like other cats, Bengals need a diet rich in protein.
 This can be obtained through standard cat food, or you can try feeding a homemade diet.
 But please follow nutrition guidelines to avoid nutrient deficiencies and health concerns.
-A poor homemade diet is more dangerous than a poor commercial diet, but your vet can help you develop a healthy diet plan.
+A poor homemade diet is more dangerous than a poor commercial diet, but a vet can help you develop a healthy diet plan.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Knowing how much to feed your Bengals depends on the cat’s age, weight, and energy output.
 It also depends on the food’s calorie count.
 Bengals are very active, so you may need to feed your cat more than other cat breeds.